Lokideos/async_services/docs/README.md

 * The **accounting** service will assign a cost to tasks, change account balance, billing periods, and balance dashboards for developers and management.
 * **Analytics** service will show balance status for daily profit and tasks cost analytics.

+Communications:
+* Almost all communications in the Task Tracker system will be asynchronous.
+* One exception will be part of the authentication flow.
+  * The main authentication flow will be synchronous, but it will also produce CUD events to keep user data up to date across services.
+So, it will be mixed (sync/async) interaction.